tdbe/Tdbe-2023-URP-DOTS-ECS-Graphics-Physics/README.md

 Some annoying quirks I found:
 - Cross-scene communication techniques in ECS are: *\*crickets\** ..just use statics or somehtin..?
 - Oh what's that you just wanted to quickly access some main Camera data, from your entity subscene? 🙃
+- Yo what's up with Variable Rate Update Groups insta-updating on rate change?
+It's an interval, not a sometimes-interval..!
 - Some things you don't expect, don't get authored from mono.
 For example: isKinematic, isTrigger, physics layers.
 - Rigidbody freeze position and rotation does NOT have a solution from Unity in ECS.
 Yeah there's the external JAC shit but it's not the same behaviour, it's restricting and sometimes unreliable AF joint authoring components.
 - Yes you knew about the renderer and TransformSystemGroup when spawning, but ECS fixed step simulation will also process some collider of an entity at 0,0,0 if you don't use the right command buffer stage.
 And yeah I know this is per design.